-My professional file says I am in my twentieth year as a high school teacher of English and the communication arts.
-That means sixteen years and counting at Grafton High School, where I am also the Communication Arts department chair and head varsity baseball coach.
+My professional file says I am in my twenty-first year as a high school teacher of English and the communication arts.
+That means eighteen years and counting at Grafton High School, where I am also the Communication Arts department chair and head varsity baseball coach.
 I credit many memorable students, supportive colleagues, coffee, and a sense of humor for maintaining my enthusiasm in the classroom.

 Admittedly, my journey is guided by a constant desire to improve my craft–always researching, seeking new ideas, and creating lessons.
 After a decade in the classroom, I earned a Masters of Education which inspired the mantra, “learn with a purpose.”
 I transformed my classroom into an educational clubhouse, emphasizing student autonomy as a motivating factor in accountability and mastery learning (Where was Daniel Pink’s research and wisdom when I needed it?).

 I continue to research best practices in education (for pleasure…forgive me) and find new methods to challenge my professional development (which, I suppose, has led to increased reflection, writing, technology use, and this blog thing).
 A major component of my master’s thesis and PDP was assessment, an ongoing topic of discussion in education of which I am deeply invested.
 In 2009, our district had the privilege of a visit from Tom Guskey, who validated my philosophy of grading, verbalized the potential for our students’ growth, and emphasized learning–a slowly-evolving concept in our learning community.
 I have since served on the district grading committee, where I have engaged in rich dialogue with administrators and teachers, professionals who put the needs of students above all else.